xhuvom/FaceID/README.md

 # Part 1: Capture >>
 [i] To detect face from live camera feed and annotate automatically, use the .cfg and .weight files from QuanHua (https://mega.nz/#F!GRV1XKbJ!v8BCsFO8iJVNppiGXY4qMw).
-[ii] Only add those lines on image.c file of this fork as described bellow:
+[ii] Only add those lines on src/image.c file of this fork as described bellow:

 (line #223) to save .jpg images and (line #227) to save annotations on separate folders for each class (also change class number on line #229